 Benefits of halva

-Making sweets out of lentils makes it beneficial for diet too.
-It is rich in proteins and also provides immunity.
+Making sweets out of split yellow lentils makes it beneficial for diet too.
+These are rich in proteins and also provides immunity.
 Ghee has its benefits for strengthening bones and teeth.
 This sweet is warm in nature and also provides heat to the body internally.

 Especially in winters.
 I had rather eat halva than soup to keep warm.
 However, I do need to watch sugar too so sometimes soup it is 🙁 Kids love this and so do elders.
 It is very filling and great for tiffin too.
 It is rich in protein as well.
 Heat it just before you serve in a pan or microwave.
 You can even serve it with some fried poori.